autowarefoundation/autoware_tools/map/autoware_lanelet2_map_validator/docs/how_to_contribute.md

 ## Design Concept

 The main goal of `autoware_lanelet2_map_validator` is to validate whether the lanelet2 map matches the vector map requirements for Autoware.
 `autoware_lanelet2_map_validator` achieves this by running a list of small validators.
-Each vector map requirement will be validated by one or more validators.
-It is recommended to keep validators small and they don't have to be unique to a specific requirement so that we can broaden the map requirements.
+In other words, each vector map requirement will be validated by one or more validators.
+It is recommended to keep validators small and they don't have to be unique to a specific requirement so that we can broaden the expression of map requirements.
 (It doesn't mean that a validator should output only one kind of error!)

 The list of small validators will be defined as a JSON file (see [`autoware_requirement_set.json`](../autoware_requirement_set.json) for an example), and the output will also be a JSON file that appends validation results to a copy of the input.
 See [How to use `autoware_lanelet2_map_validator`](../README.md/#how-to-use) for further information about how the input and output are processed.